Skip to main content

 The contractors who do well through code transitions are the ones who learn the changes before their jurisdiction enforces them, update their pricing to reflect new requirements, and have systems in place to document compliance.
 The ones who struggle are the ones who find out about a code change from their inspector on a red-tagged job site.

 You don’t have to memorize every section of the 2024 IBC and IRC.
 But you do need to understand the changes that affect your specific trades and project types.
 Read the summaries.
 Talk to your engineers.
 Call your building department.
-And make sure your business systems, from estimating to project documentation, are set up to handle the new requirements.
+And make sure your business systems, from estimating to scheduling to project documentation, are set up to handle the new requirements.

 The 2024 codes are here.
 Your jurisdiction is either already enforcing them or will be soon.
 Get ahead of it now, and you’ll be the contractor who keeps projects moving while everyone else is scrambling to figure out what changed.